All Share (J203) = 112 197

 Who are the best forex brokers in South Africa?

 Exness, FBS, AvaTrade, Tickmill, XM, and HFM are among the best.
-These brokers charge competitively low spreads, offer reliable trading platforms, and offer local support to beginners.
+These brokers charge competitively low spreads, offer reliable trading platforms, and provide local support to beginners.

 What are the best currency pairs that beginners should consider?